 ChildNet is a local Community-Based Care (CBC) lead agency for Broward and Palm Beach Counties, that manages a network of child welfare services that provide foster care, adoption and family preservation services for the more than 4,400 children in care and their caregivers.
 Interns will provide individual, couples, and family psychotherapy in the office and in-home to children, adolescents, and adults referred through ChildNet.
 Patients referred through ChildNet have an open dependency case in the court system and many of them are working towards the goal of reunification.
 Interns also conduct biopsychosocial, general psychological, psychosexual, psychoeducational, personality, attachment, substance abuse, ability to parent, cognitive, and neuropsychological evaluations with ChildNet clients in the office, at jails, and at residential facilities (i.e., group home).
+Interns at the Orange City office location will have the opportunity to conduct evaluations with the Community Partnership for Children (CPC) in Volusia County.
 In addition to the provision of services, interns will complete treatment plans, consult with various professionals also involved in the patient's care and/or case plan (i.e., psychiatrist, psychologist, therapist, case manager, guardian ad litem), and provide regular treatment updates to the patient's case worker regarding their progress.